 Effects in Breastfed Infants

-There are no reports of infants breastfed during maternal therapy with azelastine.
+Relevant published information on azelastine was not found as of the revision date.
 In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention.

 CAS Registry Number

 Disclaimer: Information presented in this database is not meant as a substitute for professional judgment.
 You should consult your healthcare provider for breastfeeding advice related to your particular situation.
 The U.S. government does not warrant or assume any liability or responsibility for the accuracy or completeness of the information on this Site.